Your donations help T1Determined #keepgoing.

 And for those of us who've experience a transformation in our outlook from depression and victimhood to hope and possibility, it's a reminder that no matter how bad it gets, it's not over 'til it's over.

-The retinopathy wasn't inevitable.
-It was the result of 30+ years of avoiding physical activity and tight control because of my fear of extreme low blood sugars after exercise.
+My retinopathy was the result of 30+ years of avoiding physical activity and tight control because of my fear of extreme low blood sugars after exercise.

 Now I had to come to terms with a very rational fear of dying in my sleep and find a way to get active anyway.